 Lots, but I don't want to write them all here.
 In terms of books, favourites are Russian classics and classics in general.
 As I like to travel, I've found one of the best ways to prepare myself for a country is by reading some of its literature.
 This is not an approach I've employed as such, but if I want to visit South Korea and China now, it's only because I read Wild Swans by Jung Chang or Nothing to Envy by Barara Demick.
 In fact, if you know of a book which you think an outsider such as myself should read if they want to get an idea on what your country/people/culture/history is about, then let me know.
 Right now, I'm starting to get into psychology loosely and can imagine I will progress with that.

 I love movies, and I either swing between watching them every week, to not really feeling like watching them at all.
 One year, I managed to somehow bag a film critic job at the Berlinale so hopefully my movie-wizz credentials are at least sea level.
 I think when you really love movies, you don't expect when you sit down to watch a new one to have all the boxes ticked, but to go away with an impression on a particular issue.
 Film festivals are a really good way to see a lot of interesting rough-around-the-edges work and I used to go (and even work) at them quite a lot.
 I love those little country specific ones.
 By this point, we have such a rich cinematic history from all corners of the globe to draw on, yet, a bit like with books, when it comes time to decide on what to watch next, I'm often just stumped and exhaling when asked with 'What do you feel like watching?'

 One Amazing Thing I’ve Done

-I travelled around Europe twice on an Interrail ticket a few years ago and those experiences were the best of my life so far.
+I travelled around Europe twice on an Interrail ticket.
+I was very young then and at that time, it was really pushing my boundaries.
 Do it, or something like it, if you can, at least once in your little life.